AnandPilania/dev-mcp-server/README.md

-8# 🧠 Dev MCP Server — Model Context Platform v1.0
+# 🧠 Dev MCP Server — Model Context Platform v1.0

 > **45 tools · 10 specialist agents · 10 pre-built teams · Dreamer · Compactor · Prompt Engineering · Plugins · Cron · Worktrees**
 >
 > An AI system that understands your codebase, learns from every interaction, dreams while you sleep, and coordinates teams of specialist agents — all grounded in your *actual* code, not generic knowledge.

-**Inspired by:**
-- *"How I Built an MCP Server That Made Developers Faster"* — the original RAG-over-codebase concept
-- **Claude Code** — 40+ tools, agent teams, coordinator, dreamer, context engineering, pipelines, plugins, worktrees, cron, prompt engineering

 ---